Dynamic Resource Allocation

 Enabling dynamic resource allocation

-Dynamic resource allocation is an alpha feature and only enabled when the
+Dynamic resource allocation is a beta feature which is off by default and only enabled when the

 DynamicResourceAllocation